Host Your Group at Daybreak

 - Campfire circle (wood provided)

-- Amphitheater, complete with sound and lighting (can accommodate up to 300 people)
+- Amphitheater, complete with sound and lighting, available May 1 to September 30 (can accommodate up to 300 people)

 - Industrial sized BBQ

 - Pool (in operation May 1 to September 30)